from Film Forum, 02/06/03

 With a stronger plot and a modicum of moral conviction, director Layne Ramsey might have made a knockout short film.
 At 97 minutes, it feels almost 20 minutes too long.

 "Is she heartless, crazy, or what?" asks Roger Ebert.
 "I think the answer is right there in the film."
 He proceeds to offer a compelling argument for the motives behind Morvern's behavior.
-But Owen Gleiberman (Entertainment Weekly) is not so intrigued: "Ramsey … creates a mood of swank amorality, glorifying Morvern without ever quite penetrating her blank facade, the void filled only by a great soundtrack and the oblique suggestion that getting away with it is a punkette's prerogative in a man's cruel world."
+But Owen Gleiberman (Entertainment Weekly) is not so intrigued: "Ramsey … creates a mood of swank amorality, glorifying Morvern without ever quite penetrating her blank facade, the void filled only by a great soundtrack and the oblique suggestion that getting away with it is a punkette's prerogative in a man's cruel world."from Film Forum, 08/07/03

 At the Matthews House Project, Stef Loy writes about the films of Lynne Ramsey, especially her latest, Morvern Callar: "Ramsay tells more tales with the majestic power of the picture than any typewritten script could ever fully describe."
 He sums up her continuing theme as "A generation searching for something spiritual but finding only a void."